-John W. Thompson joined the Microsoft Board in February 2012, and became independent chairman of Microsoft Corporation on February 4, 2014.
+John W. Thompson joined the Microsoft Board in February

 Thompson brings over 40 years of experience in the technology industry.
 Most recently, he served as chief executive officer of Virtual Instruments, a privately held company.
-Prior to this, he was the chief executive officer of Symantec for 10 years, during which time he helped transform the company into a leader in security, storage and systems management solutions.
-Thompson also held several leadership positions during his 28 years at IBM in the areas of sales, marketing and software development, and he also served as general manager of IBM Americas.
+Prior to this, he was the Chief Executive Officer of Symantec for 10 years, during which time he helped transform the company into a leader in security, storage, and systems management solutions.
+Thompson also held several leadership positions during his 28 years at IBM in the areas of sales, marketing, and software development, and he also served as general manager of IBM Americas.

-Since 2009, Thompson has been an active investor in early-stage technology companies in the Silicon Valley.
+Since 2009, Thompson has been an active investor in early-stage technology companies in Silicon Valley.
 He currently serves as either an advisor or board member with Liquid Robotics, ReviverMX and Illumio.
 Previously, he served on the boards of NIPSCO (Northern Indiana Public Service Company), Fortune Brands, Seagate Technologies, and United Parcel Service (UPS).